The SCOTUS Appointment Is More Than A Nominee, It Represents The Direction of America

 With a lifetime appointment, the incoming justice will touch nearly every American's life when the Court hears the next civil, human, and voting rights cases.
-With a Court that is currently divided five to four on some of country's most pressing issues, the incoming justice will likely cast the deciding vote each and every time.
-Regardless of the issue – access to healthcare, fair elections, equitable education policy, voting rights – the Court plays a critical role in protecting people's rights when all other institutions fail.
+With a Court currently divided five to four on some of the country's most pressing issues, the incoming justice will likely cast the deciding vote each and every time.
+Regardless of the issue – access to health care, fair elections, equitable education policy, voting rights – the Court plays a critical role in protecting people's rights when all other institutions fail.

-Yesterday, President Trump nominated a second justice to the U.S. Supreme Court since taking office less than two years ago.
-This important announcement fell on the 150thanniversary of the Fourteenth Amendment, which protects birthright citizenship, equal protection under the law, as well as the right to due process.
+Yesterday, President Trump nominated a second justice to the US Supreme Court since taking office less than two years ago.
+This important announcement fell on the 150th anniversary of the Fourteenth Amendment, which protects birthright citizenship, equal protection under the law, and the right to due process.
 The high court continues to interpret these issues.
 It's also the amendment that this Administration has attacked the most.

 The President's first SCOTUS nominee began almost immediately after he took office in January 2017.
-At that time, the League of Women Voters spoke out about just how crucial the president’s first nomination would be because of the long-term and widespread impact it would have on millions of people in the country.
-Specifically, the League of Women Voters believed that the appointment would play a major role in the course for American democracy and could cause a deeper divide among the court.
+At that time, the League of Women Voters spoke out about just how crucial the president’s first nomination would be because of its long-term and widespread impact on millions of people in the country.
+Specifically, the League of Women Voters believed that the appointment would play a major role in the course of American democracy and could cause a deeper divide among the Court.
 And it has.
-Since Justice Gorsuch’s appointment, the Court's decisions on voting rights cases have largely either diminished people's rights or stalled clarity around important voting rights, elections, campaign finance, and redistricting issues.
+Since Justice Gorsuch’s appointment, the Court's decisions on voting rights cases have largely diminished people's rights or stalled clarity around important voting rights, elections, campaign finance, and redistricting issues.

 -